As the Utah roads get more populated, it’s essential to know what time of day to avoid the road at the risk of being involved in auto accidents.

-With the number of drivers traveling the roads and highways of Salt Lake City County, it probably isn’t much of a surprise that auto accidents are a real concern.
-Many auto accidents occur on these congested roads, resulting in hundreds of personal injuries and roughly 50 deaths per year.
+With the number of drivers traveling the roads and highways of the Salt Lake City and Utah Counties, it probably isn’t much of a surprise that automobile accidents are a real concern.
+Many accidents occur on these congested roads, resulting in hundreds of personal injuries and roughly 50 deaths per year.
 These car accidents cause financial, physical, and emotional losses for those who are involved.

 Dangerous Times to Drive

-It can be easy to ignore the dangers of driving because it is a task that most people do on a daily basis.
+It can be easy to ignore the dangers of driving because it is a task that most people have to do daily.
 However, the fact is that driving is often the riskiest activity a person will perform each day.
-Data collected by the National Highway Traffic Safety Administration shows that, on average, over 40,000 Americans are killed in auto accidents each year.
-This is a scary statistic in and of itself, but the number of auto accident injuries is even greater.
+Even if you’re a cautious driver with an excellent record, driving still comes at a risk.
+Data collected by the Association for Safe International Road Travel shows that, on average, over 38,000 people are killed in accidents that occur on American roads each year.
+Additionally, 4.4 million people become injured enough to seek medical attention after a vehicle accident.

-There are many factors that contribute to the risks of driving and one of these is the time of day that a person is driving.
+Many factors contribute to the risks of driving, but one of the most significant factors is the time of day that a person is driving.
 Statistically speaking, the risk of being injured or killed in an auto accident is greater at night.
 Nearly 50 percent of auto accident fatalities occur after the sun has set.

 What Makes Night Driving So Dangerous?